 The District shall include as a condition in any applicable permit the requirement that the permittee mitigate harm to existing offsite land uses caused in whole or in part by the permittee's consumptive use.
 The permit condition shall require the permittee to submit a mitigation plan for approval by the District that identifies actions necessary to mitigate unanticipated harm to existing offsite land uses.
 Such actions must be sufficient to restore the land use that existed prior to the impact and may require a permit modification.
 A mitigation plan may include replacement of the impacted individual's equipment, relocation of wells, change in withdrawal source, or other means.
 The mitigation plan will require a permittee to mitigate immediately or upon the actual occurrence of harm.

 CFWI - 5.0 Special Limiting Permit Conditions

-In addition to the Standard Limiting Conditions of the Districts, the following special conditions shall be added, as identified below to existing permits and permits for new uses within the CFWI Area.
+The following special limiting permit conditions shall be added, as identified below to existing permits and permits for new uses within the CFWI Area.